Frequently Asked Questions

 Absolutely.
 Ward Cedar Log Homes is very active in overseas markets.
 Ward Cedar Log Homes products have been shipped to Japan, South Korea, Thailand, Philippines, Germany, the Netherlands and the Dominican Republic.
 Read about the home we shipped to the Dominican Republic for a professional baseball player

 The initial step is milling, where each log is cut into a "cant" a rough-sawn square timber consisting only of cedar's jewel — its heartwood.
 Air-drying ensures a more stable log that is less likely to warp, twist, crack or check(small cracks 1/8" or less) and then, once properly dried, planing gives each side its unique profile.
 When your home plans are finalized, each log undergoes final cutting and quality inspection.
 Because cedar is naturally insect and moisture resistant, treatment with harsh chemicals or preservatives is not necessary.
 Throughout the process, logs are inspected a total of three times by our independently certified log graders.
 Finally, Ward provides a delivery date that works with your schedule and timeline — typically within 30 to 90 days of the order being placed and final plans have been approved — and components are clearly labeled for easy identification upon delivery.

 Many factors affect the completed cost of a Ward Cedar Log Home, including geographic area, special features and whether it is contractor or homeowner built.
+Typically, one can figure about three to three and a half times the package price for a completed "turnkey" home.
 While the final cost may vary, you can estimate the completed cost of your home, excluding land, to be about the same as a stick-built home of equal quality and specifications.
 All Ward Sales Representatives are trained to help you determine the final completed cost of your home.
 Many of Ward's Representatives are actual builders themselves and are happy to provide you completed cost figures for your home.
 If our Representative is not a builder, he or she will provide names of competent builders in your area for you to work with.
 It is our job to make your home buying process as easy as possible for you!